 At this point, the client then pays me.
 Again, I would say that about 90% of my current client load pays via PayPal, but that changes based on the client.
-Websites, individual authors, online magazines and smaller clients tend to use PayPal.
-Established print magazines, publishers, and large companies generally use paper checks…still.
-This is because they have an accounting/finance department that has its records and its processes well ensconced.
+Websites, individual authors, online magazines, and smaller clients tend to use PayPal.
+Established print magazines, publishers, and large companies generally use paper checks.
+This is because they have an accounting or finance department that has its records and its processes well ensconced.

 So, how does PayPal work?
 I've had a PayPal account for close to 10 years now.
 It probably got started via Ebaying!
 You sign up using your unique email account.
 You then connect your PayPal account to a bank account using all your personal numbers.
 So, my student's first concern is- Is it safe?
 Yes.
 PayPal is an accepted, secure, legitimate website.
 I've never had an issue with my PayPal account in the ten years of using it.

 Now, there are fees.
 And if you're accepting payments in the thousands of dollars, they can certainly add up.
 Keep this in mind when you choose a payment method with your client.
 United States-based readers should note that you could write off those fees from your taxes, though.

 Once your client's payment shows up in your PayPal account (you will get an email), you can go to the site and ask for a withdrawal.
 I then transfer the amount into my business bank account.